-Most Christians don’t suddenly fall into terrible sin.
-A guy doesn’t simply wake up one day and say to himself, “Boy, today is a great day to start a raging heroin habit,” or “You know what, I’m in the mood to commit adultery today.”
+Most Christians experience drifting from God instead of suddenly falling into terrible sin.
+A guy doesn’t simply wake up one day and say to himself, “Boy, today is a great day to start a raging heroin habit,” or, “You know what, I’m in the mood to commit adultery today.”
 That’s not how it happens.

 Big sin is always the sum of a thousand tiny choices.